Special routes of U.S. Route 61: Davenport business loop

-Maquoketa, Iowa
+Maquoketa, Iowa, business route

 The business route through Maquoketa follows Main Street through the downtown business district, and Iowa Highway 64 along Platt Street.
 The route is unsigned, aside from a few circle "City Route 61" signs along Main Street.

 Although not designated until 1998, Main Street had essentially served as a "Business 61" since at least the mid-1970s, when U.S. 61 was moved to a two-lane bypass around the south and west parts of the city.
 The bypass was widened to four-lane freeway in the summer of 1996, as part of a massive four-lane project of U.S. 61 between Dubuque and De Witt.